Advice for U.S. Employers and Employees about the H-1B Work Visa Process

 Many companies in the United States find themselves increasingly dependent on the talent, experience and energy of foreign national workers in professional, technical or specialized occupational fields.
 These employees typically enter the U.S. on nonimmigrant H-1B visas.
-If your company or Human Resources department needs counsel in preparing and filing an H-1B visa petition, contact an experienced business immigration lawyer at the law firm of Philip Levin & Associates in San Francisco.
+If your company or Human Resources department needs counsel in preparing and filing an H-1B work visa petition, contact an experienced business immigration lawyer at the law firm of Philip Levin & Associates in San Francisco.

 The H-1B category is a nonimmigrant visa, which allows a U.S. company to employ a foreign individual for up to six years, in three year increments.
 Like many employment-based nonimmigrant visas, the H-1B category is generally faster to obtain than applying for lawful permanent residence (green card).
 Thus, employees required for long-term assignments in the U.S. often initially enter using a non-immigrant visa such as the H-1B.